Planning Permission for Containers in Bournemouth

 Frequently Asked Questions

-Can I place a container in my garden without permission?
+Can I place a shipping container in my garden without permission?

 Service *